jstnroxx/timecrypt/README.md

-Timecrypt is my first C++ project which is a CLI encryptor/decryptor I'm working on.
+Timecrypt is my first C++ project which is a CLI encryptor/decryptor.